skx/templer/README.md

 It makes use of the [HTML::Template](http://search.cpan.org/perldoc?HTML%3A%3ATemplate) module for performing variable expansion within pages and layouts, along with looping and conditional-statement handling.

-Templer has evolved over time for my own personal use, but I believe it is sufficently generic it could be useful to others.
+Templer has evolved over time for my own personal use, but I believe it is sufficiently generic it could be useful to others.

 My motivation for putting it together came from the desire to change several hand-made, HTML-coded, sites to something more maintainable such